 Climate-neutral operations

 We are working towards operating in a climate-neutral way by 2030.
-The Dutch government sees itself as having a role to play in setting an example and so wants to achieve this goal by 2030.
+The Dutch government sees itself as having a role to play in setting an example and therefore wants to achieve this goal by 2030.
 We have aligned with this goal because climate and environmental safety are also important for our clients’ social and economic security and independence.
-The SVB is therefore aiming to halve its CO₂ emissions in 2025 compared with 2019.
+The SVB is therefore aiming to halve its CO2 emissions in 2025 compared to 2019.

 SVB uses the CO2-Performance Ladder